Momentum (organisation): National Coordinating Group

 In the first election (in 2018), eight Members' Representatives were elected: four for London and the South East; two for the Midlands, the East, the West and Wales; two for the North, Scotland and International; and four public-office holders.
 Thirty-four per cent of the membership (7,500) voted.
 Additional elections were held in April of that year for four positions in each of the four regional coordinating offices, and over 13,000 votes (35 per cent of the eligible membership) were cast.

 For the second NCG election, in 2020, Momentum's represented geographic regions expanded from four to five.
 Two slates were nominated for all the positions: Momentum Renewal and Forward Momentum.
 Both were endorsed by left-wing figures, journalists and politicians, and their ideology had some overlap.
 Sam Bright of Byline Times wrote, "Both want to reform the democratic structures of the organisation; both want to see more devolution of powers to local groups; both want to defend the radical policies of the Corbyn era".
 The Momentum Renewal slate emphasised community trade-union organisation.
 Forward Momentum intended to further democratise Momentum, advocating greater democracy in the Labour Party and the use of open primaries for internal elections.
 Forward Momentum candidates won in all regions except for public-office holders.

 In 2022, the third election took place.
 Two slates of candidates have emerged from this election "Your Momentum" and "Momentum Organisers".
 The outcome of the election was that the Momentum Organisers slate won 15 seats, whilst Your Momentum won 14 seats.
 3,380 votes were cast.

-The group's present composition is: